denten-books/plain-text/2-device.md

 signals into mechanical states and thereon into human-legible messages.

-A multitude of inventions capitalized on the control capabilities of removable storage media by the beginning of the of the twentieth century.
+A multitude of inventions capitalized on the control capabilities of removable storage media by the beginning of the twentieth century.
 These included machines for tape-controlled telegraphic transmission, tape-controlled printing, printing telegraphs, and remote broadcast programming devices for radio and television content [@wheatstone_improvement_1874;